ABHINAV112/GitLance/README.md

 ## What is it?

 Gitlance is a website where freelancers can work on jobs uploaded by a startup/individuals. <i>This platform was built to prevent scamming</i>.
 The startup can run test cases on the uploaded code but will not be able to look at the code, until they pay the freelancer.
-Check out the website [here](https://git-lance.firebaseapp.com)
+Check out the website [here](https://git-lance.firebaseapp.com) .
+The website currently not being hosted anymore :(

 ### Homepage